splinedrive/kianRiscV/linux_socs/kianv_mc_rv32ima_sv32/README.md

 For the 2x UARTs connections, use
 ```
-tio -m INLCRNL -o 1 /dev/ttyUSBx -b 3000000
+tio -m INLCRNL -o 1 /dev/ttyUSBx -b 15000000
 ```
-I plan to implement support for lower rates.
 If a network is available, you can start the telnet daemon, etc., as shown in /etc/init.d/rcS.

 ```